mkett/android-client-server-bind-service-example/README.md

-## Example for bind service with IPC (Inter-Process Communication)
+## Example for bound service with IPC (Inter-Process Communication)

-This example will show how to use an Android bind service between two applications.
+This example will show how to use an Android bound service between two applications.
 Every application is running on a separate process.
 To communicatate between two processes we use IPC (Inter-Process Communication) on Android.

 ### Server and client apllication